Dans-labs/landscape-analysis-GeoMapDataverseIntegration/LandscapeAnalysis.md

 Dataverse can do some things with geospatial information:

 - Preview of files (geojson for example) in a dataset.
 - The search API allows for searching using geospatial parameters (see [this guide][guides-geospatial-search]).
-However this seems to be confined to the indexing of the custom `Geospatial Metadata` block in Solr, which is 'hardcoded' and assumes WGS84 coordinates.
+However this seems to be confined to the indexing of the custom `Geospatial Metadata` block in Solr as the following fragment from the guides indicates:

-  **TODO:** Get Confirmation!
+  > The metadata fields that are geospatial indexed are “West Longitude”, “East Longitude”, “North Latitude”, and “South Latitude” from the “Geographic Bounding Box” field in the “Geospatial Metadata” block.

+ Indexing is hardwired to the "geographicBoundingBox" fields and probably assumes WGS84 coordinates.
+ This can be found in `src/main/java/edu/harvard/iq/dataverse/search/IndexServiceBean.java`.

-  Note that it is not displayed on a map in Dataverse.
+  Note that the location (coordinates) is not displayed on a map in Dataverse.
   Also note that the DANS Archaeology DataStation is not using that custom block, but one of our own instead (see Appendix).